n8willis/opentype-shaping-documents/opentype-shaping-bengali.md

 precomposed nukta-variant of the consonant glyph.

 The `akhn` feature replaces two specific sequences with required ligatures.

-"Ka,Halant,Ssa" is substituted with the "KaSsa" ligature.
-"Ja,Halant,Nya" is substituted with the "JaNya" ligature.
+  - "Ka,Halant,Ssa" is substituted with the "KaSsa" ligature.
+  - "Ja,Halant,Nya" is substituted with the "JaNya" ligature.

 These sequences can occur anywhere in a cluster.

 The `rphf` feature replaces initial "Ra,Halant" sequences with the "Reph" glyph.

+An initial "Ra,Halant,ZWJ" sequence, however, must not be tagged for the `rphf` substitution.

 The `pref` feature replaces pre-base-consonant glyphs with any special forms.